bonitasoft/bonita-doc/md/guest-user.md

 # Guest user access

-It is possible to allow public access to some living applications (without the need to log in to Bonita).
+It is possible to allow public access to some living applications (without the need to sign in to Bonita).

 When accessing a public application the user will be automatically logged in with a guest user account.